-For the third year in a row, we have partnered with Iceland Travel to run a competition to win a spot at the Iceland Writers Retreat.
-This year’s theme was “Iceland — Regard The Moon” and we received over 350 submissions from the around the world.
+For the fourth year in a row, we have partnered with Iceland Travel to run a competition to win a spot at the Iceland Writers Retreat.
+This year’s theme was “Waterfalls” and we received 350 submissions from the around the world.

-The winner of the competition is Heidi Ball from the UK, with her story “White Light”.
+The winner of the competition is Jackie Taylor from the UK, with her story “The Words Don’t Sit Easily”.
 Continue reading